-- boosting_type (str, optional (default='gbdt')) 'gbdt', traditional Gradient Boosting Decision Tree. 'dart', Dropouts meet Multiple Additive Regression Trees. 'rf', Random Forest. - num_leaves (int, optional (default=31)) Maximum tree leaves for base learners. - max_depth (int, optional (default=-1)) Maximum tree depth for base learners, <=0 means no limit. - learning_rate (float, optional (default=0.1)) Boosting learning rate.
+- boosting_type (str, optional (default='gbdt')) 'gbdt', traditional Gradient Boosting Decision Tree. 'dart', Dropouts meet Multiple Additive Regression Trees. 'goss', Gradient-based One-Side Sampling. 'rf', Random Forest. - num_leaves (int, optional (default=31)) Maximum tree leaves for base learners.

+- max_depth (int, optional (default=-1)) Maximum tree depth for base learners, <=0 means no limit. - learning_rate (float, optional (default=0.1)) Boosting learning rate.
 You can use callbacks parameter of fit method to shrink/adapt learning rate in training using reset_parameter callback.
 Note, that this will ignore the learning_rate argument in training. - n_estimators (int, optional (default=100)) Number of boosted trees to fit. - subsample_for_bin (int, optional (default=200000)) Number of samples for constructing bins. - objective (str, callable or None, optional (default=None)) Specify the learning task and the corresponding learning objective or a custom objective function to be used (see note below).
 Default: 'regression' for LGBMRegressor, 'binary' or 'multiclass' for LGBMClassifier, 'lambdarank' for LGBMRanker. - class_weight (dict, 'balanced' or None, optional (default=None)) Weights associated with classes in the form {class_label: weight}.
 Use this parameter only for multi-class classification task; for binary classification task you may use is_unbalance or scale_pos_weight parameters.
 Note, that the usage of all these parameters will result in poor estimates of the individual class probabilities.
 You may want to consider performing probability calibration (https://scikit-learn.org/stable/modules/calibration.html) of your model.
 The 'balanced' mode uses the values of y to automatically adjust weights inversely proportional to class frequencies in the input data as n_samples / (n_classes np.bincount(y)).
 If None, all classes are supposed to have weight one.
-Note, that these weights will be multiplied with sample_weight (passed through the fit method) if sample_weight is specified.

-- min_split_gain (float, optional (default=0.))
-Minimum loss reduction required to make a further partition on a leaf node of the tree. - min_child_weight (float, optional (default=1e-3)) Minimum sum of instance weight (Hessian) needed in a child (leaf). - min_child_samples (int, optional (default=20)) Minimum number of data needed in a child (leaf). - subsample (float, optional (default=1.))
-Subsample ratio of the training instance. - subsample_freq(int, optional (default=0)) Frequency of subsample, <=0 means no enable. - colsample_bytree (float, optional (default=1.))
+Note, that these weights will be multiplied with sample_weight (passed through the fit method) if sample_weight is specified. - min_split_gain (float, optional (default=0.))
+Minimum loss reduction required to make a further partition on a leaf node of the tree. - min_child_weight (float, optional (default=1e-3)) Minimum sum of instance weight (hessian) needed in a child (leaf). - min_child_samples (int, optional (default=20)) Minimum number of data needed in a child (leaf). - subsample (float, optional (default=1.))
+Subsample ratio of the training instance. - subsample_freq(int, optional (default=0))-Frequency of subsample, <=0 means no enable. - colsample_bytree (float, optional (default=1.))
 Subsample ratio of columns when constructing each tree. - reg_alpha (float, optional (default=0.))
 L1 regularization term on weights. - reg_lambda (float, optional (default=0.))
 L2 regularization term on weights. - random_state (int, RandomState object or None, optional (default=None)) Random number seed.
 If int, this number is used to seed the C++ code.
-If RandomState or Generator object (numpy), a random integer is picked based on its state to seed the C++ code.
-If None, default seeds in C++ code are used. - n_jobs (int or None, optional (default=None)) Number of parallel threads to use for training (can be changed at prediction time by passing it as an extra keyword argument).
+If RandomState object (numpy), a random integer is picked based on its state to seed the C++ code.
+If None, default seeds in C++ code are used.